xushiabbvie/TDtool/README.md

 ## Code
 - **run_expression_alignment_TCGADEPMAP.R** script can be used to align the gene expression between TCGA and DEPMAP.
-- **build_model_predict_TCGADEPMAP.R** script can be used to build elasti-net models from DEPMAP gene essentiality data and transfer on TCGA data
+- **build_model_predict_TCGADEPMAP.R** script can be used to build elasti-net models from DEPMAP gene essentiality data and transfer on TCGA data.
+- **run_SL_pipeline_Lasso.R** script can be used to run SL on DEPMAP data.
+It can be further used for other data by changing the input data.

 ## ShinyApp
 We built a shiny app for users to exploring the data.
 The code for running the shiny app is at shinyapp/app.R.
 The app will need R image data of TCGADEPMAP in the same directory of the shiny app code.
 The R image data can be downloaded from https://figshare.com/s/5e09e93d10892afa63c8.